stcarrez/ada-ado/README.md

 Create the tests database by using the Dynamo command.
 (Dynamo is available at: https://gitlab.com/stcarrez/dynamo)
-Note: change 'root' and 'password' to a MySQL user that has admin access rights ('create database' and 'grant option' privileges).
+Note: change 'root' and 'password' to a MySQL/MariaDB user that has admin access rights ('create database' and 'grant option' privileges).
 ```
 dynamo create-database db/regtests root password